-I cannot express how much I love the 26th largest island in the world, and here is what I would be doing if I was spending Summer in Tasmania.
+I cannot express how much I love the 26th largest island in the world, and here is what the perfect summer in Tasmania would look like.

 1. Hike to Wineglass Bay